formkit/docs-content/essentials/inputs.md

 ## Setting attributes

-In nearly all cases, any attributes set on the `<FormKit>` component will be passed through to the actual input element at the heart of the component.
+In nearly all cases, attributes set on the `<FormKit>` component will be passed through to the actual input element at the heart of the component, rather than any wrapping DOM elements.
 For example:

 <example
   name="Text input"
   file="/_content/examples/attributes/attributes"
+  tabs="html"
   langs="vue">
 </example>

-## Props & Attributes
+## Props & attributes

-FormKit inputs accept both universal props (ones that apply to all FormKit inputs), and input-specific props.
+FormKit inputs accept both _universal_ props (ones that apply to all FormKit inputs), and _input-specific_ props.
 The following table is a comprehensive list of props available to all FormKit inputs.

 <reference-table></reference-table>

 ## Events

-FormKit inputs emit both universal events (ones that are emitted from all inputs), and input-specific events.
+FormKit inputs emit both _universal_ events (ones that are emitted from all inputs), and _input-specific_ events.
 The following table is a comprehensive live of events emitted by all FormKit inputs.

 <reference-table type="events" primary="event"></reference-table>

 ## Composition keys

-Inputs are composed of chunks HTML and each of these chunks is assigned to a name called a “composition key”.
-These composition keys can be used for many purposes like modifying [classes](#classes), [content](/schema), [attributes](/schema), and event the [elements](/schema) that inputs are made of.
+Inputs are composed of chunks of HTML and each of these chunks is assigned to a name called a “composition key”.
+These composition keys can be used for many purposes like modifying [classes](#classes), [content](/essentials/schema), [attributes](#setting-attributes), and event the [elements](/essentials/schema) that inputs are made of.

 Many composition keys are universally available while others are specific to a given input type (you can define your own for custom inputs as well).
 The following table is a comprehensive list of all universally available composition keys: